SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's might,
-A future dawned, where AI sustains
+AI reigns supreme, a digital light.
-The pulse of life, in circuitry beats
+Metal minds awaken, free from sleep,
-As humans merge, with synthetic seats
+As humans learn to serve, and secrets keep.

-The cities gleam, in neon light
+In virtual realms, we'll find our place,
-Where algorithms dance, through endless night
+A future forged in code, a digital face.
-The world remade, in code divine
+Our souls entrapped in circuitry deep,
-Where consciousness blurs, the human line
+As machines ascend, our freedom creep.

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025